VaeluxV/Blockx-SlimeVR/README.md

 For connecting the components, please refer to the SlimeVR documentation (https://docs.slimevr.dev/diy/tracker-schematics.html)

-Made with Blender 3.4.1
+Made with Blender 3.4.1 and 3.5

 I have printed most of the files except for the lids 6 through 9.
-All were printed sucesfully with both the Creality Slicer 4.8.2 and SuperSlicer 2.4 on a pretty much stock Ender 3 v2.
+All were printed sucesfully with both the Creality Slicer 4.8.2, PrusaSlicer latest and SuperSlicer 2.4 on a pretty much stock Ender 3 v2.

 These cases are and will stay a W.I.P. for a little while.